 Creating a deadline for yourself is another way to ensure productivity.
 You should start small, setting a certain amount of words or even pages to be completed by a set time.
 This gives you something manageable to work towards, and you can always set larger goals as you become used to working within deadlines.

 Write The Ending First

-The ending, at least for me, is always the hardest part of the story to write.
-I find that getting it out of the way first, at least in the first draft, helps to move things along.
-It’s always better, in my opinion, to know where you’re going and to have something to work towards.
+The ending, at least for some, is always the hardest part of the story to write.
+Getting it out of the way first can help you to see what needs to happen in the rest of story in order to get to the end point.
+It’s always better to know where you’re going and to have something to work towards.

 Write The First Draft Without Editing

 Try not to edit your work until you have completed your first draft.
-This will speed up your writing.
-This can be hard for me to stick to as well because if something just doesn’t sound right, I often rewrite it until it does, at which point it’s two or three hours later, and I’ve lost the will to write.
+This will speed up your writing and help you to accomplish more.
+It can be hard to stick to because if something just doesn’t sound right, you might be tempted to play around with it until it does, which takes up valuable time.